permutationlock/ztrait/README.md

 regular duck-typing errors rather than trait implementation errors.

-If we define a type that fails to implement the `Incrementable` trait and pass it to `countToTen`, then `trait.impl` wwill produce a descriptive compile error.
+If we define a type that fails to implement the `Incrementable` trait and pass it to `countToTen`, then `trait.impl` will produce a descriptive compile error.

 ```Zig
 const MyCounterMissingDecl = struct {